The SGT Protégé Program identifies emerging artists & affords them the opportunity to work alongside a professional, ensemble-based theatre

 “The Shattered Globe Protégé Program has been one of my favorite experiences since moving to Chicago.
 It was amazing to have a dedicated community of truly lovely human beings who showed up real early on Saturday mornings to come learn and play.”

-Shattered Globe Theatre is partially supported and funded by generous grants from the Shulman-Rochambeau Charitable Foundation, the James P. and Brenda S. Grusecki Family Foundation, The Field Foundation of Illinois, The Blum-Kovler Family Foundation, The Shubert Foundation, The Gaylord & Dorothy Donnelley Foundation, The MacArthur Fund for Arts & Culture at The Richard H. Driehaus Foundation, The Robert J. & Loretta W. Cooney Family Foundation, The Illinois Arts Council, and a CityArts Grant from the City of Chicago Department of Cultural Affairs & Special Events
+Shattered Globe Theatre is partially supported and funded by generous grants from the Shulman-Rochambeau Charitable Foundation, the James P. and Brenda S. Grusecki Family Foundation, The Field Foundation of Illinois, The Blum-Kovler Family Foundation, The Shubert Foundation, The Gaylord & Dorothy Donnelley Foundation, The MacArthur Fund for Arts & Culture at The Richard H. Driehaus Foundation, The Robert J. & Loretta W. Cooney Family Foundation, The Illinois Arts Council, the Alphawood Foundation, and a CityArts Grant from the City of Chicago Department of Cultural Affairs & Special Events